 Record Keeping Requirements

 With exception of disciplinary suspensions and dismissals, a student's disciplinary record is separate from the student’s academic record.
-A student is considered to have a disciplinary record when the Student Progress Committee (SPC) for CHSU COM or CHSU MSBS program finds the student in violation of one or more University or college policies.
-Each of the above committees has its own policy for processing, communication and subsequent potential appeal of the committee's findings.
+A student is considered to have a disciplinary record when the appropriate college level committee finds the student in violation of one or more University or college policies.

 Students' disciplinary records are kept in the College Student Affairs Dean Office for seven (7) years after the date of the last violation.
 Suspensions and dismissals are posted on the student's transcript.
 Suspensions are posted for the duration of the suspension period and then removed upon re-enrollment.